-If you have more than one female budgie in an aviary, they may force themselves in, interrupting the incubation or even damaging the eggs.
-In this case, you should isolate the mother and her partner into their own cage to give her space to calm down and focus on rearing her offspring.
+If you have more than one female budgie in an aviary, they may force themselves in, interrupting the incubation or damaging the eggs.
+In this case, you should isolate the mother and her partner into a separate cage to give her space to calm down and focus on rearing her offspring.

 Poor diet might also lead to your female budgie failing to incubate her eggs successfully.
 Take a closer look if the eggs failed to hatch.
 Soft shells indicate that the hen didn’t get enough calcium in her diet.

 You can remedy this by offering her fruits and vegetables rich in calcium.
-This won’t save the failed batch, but it can ensure future eggs are healthier.
+This won’t save the failed batch but will ensure that future eggs are healthier.

 How to Look After Budgie Eggs

 If the mother accepts the eggs again, there are ways to ensure she takes good care of them.
-By helping her, you raise the chances of all the eggs hatching successfully.
+By assisting her, you raise the chances of the eggs hatching successfully.

-- Offer a proper nesting box that has high sides to prevent the eggs from falling and breaking.
+- Offer a proper nesting box with high sides to prevent the eggs from falling and breaking.